JeffersonLab/clas12alignment/dc/README.md

   ***** >>> adding : /geometry/dc/alignment / table = /geometry/dc/alignment
   [DB] --->  database disconnect  : success
   ```
-  where the first connections will always be to variation default, to download the design geometry parameters and the folloing connections will be to the variations selected with the command line options.
+  where the first connections will always be to variation default, to download the design geometry parameters.
+The following connections will be to the variations selected with the command line options.
 * The pre-existing misalignments set with the ```-init``` command-line option.
 These are printed twice, the first in the local frame and the second in the CCDB-compliant format.
 * The minuit fit results for each sector:
   ```